glassechidna/stackprofiler-sidekiq/README.md

 link to determine what these are.
 Returning a truthy value will have the job profiled, otherwise it is ignored.

+## Limitations

+Due to limitations in Stackprofx, right now [only one job at a time][5] can be profiled.
+This isn't necessarily as bad as it sounds, but a fix is being worked on.

 ## Contributing

 1. Fork it ( https://github.com/glassechidna/stackprofiler-sidekiq/fork )